opencog/learn/README-Natural.md

    bullets are not needed.
 In particular, word counts are not needed;
    they are almost evil to collect, as they serve to confuse things.

-   Knowing th length of the pairs might be important for "understanding" that adjectives, adverbs, determiners and possessives modify only nearby words.
+   Knowing the length of the pairs might be important for "understanding" that adjectives, adverbs, determiners and possessives modify only nearby words.
 They might be important in analyzing morphology.
    Currently, no other code examines lengths; this is an open